MarisaKirisame/DefComBlog/Calculator.md

       throw new RuntimeException("...");
     }

 What do I put in here?
 Seems like we are stuck!
 For a good reason: we now have unknown variables in our language, but we dont know which value they are.
-Luckily, they are all user-defined variable, so we can require our user pass in a Mapping, from variable to int.
+Luckily, they are all user-defined variable, so we can require our user pass in a Mapping, environment(env) from variable to int.

     // In Expr
     abstract int eval(Map<String, Integer> env);

 Now our definitions for Lit, Plus and Mult are broken.
-We can fix Lit by accepting the env
+We can fix Lit by accepting the env and doing nothing for it.
+For Plus and Mult, we pass env into the recursive call.

+Now for Var, we look
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3MDIyMDAwLDE5NDUwNDMzODcsMzM0Nz
-M2NTk1LC0yMDUzMDkzMTYyLC0xMTA0NTM0NjkzLC0xODg0OTkw
-MTMzLC0xNTI2OTUyNDQ4LDU1NTk4ODY3MSwtNjYxNDcyMjM5XX
-0=
+eyJoaXN0b3J5IjpbLTE4NTE4MzQwODIsMTk0NTA0MzM4NywzMz
+Q3MzY1OTUsLTIwNTMwOTMxNjIsLTExMDQ1MzQ2OTMsLTE4ODQ5
+OTAxMzMsLTE1MjY5NTI0NDgsNTU1OTg4NjcxLC02NjE0NzIyMz
+ldfQ==
 -->